 Dual Stream Mandatory Recycling Guidelines

 - Containers (emptied and rinsed with tops or lids on) can be comingled: metal cans, tins & foil, plastic bottles, jars, jugs & tubs, and glass bottles & jars may be put together in recycling bins.
 Do not place items in plastic bags!

 - Paper including newspaper, magazines, paperboard, etc. may be bagged in paper, tied or put in a separate recycling bin.
 Cardboard must be cut, flattened to 4’x 4’ and bundled to no thicker than 1’.
 Smaller boxes may be nested.

-- Any container can be marked for recycling or labeled with a free “recycle” sticker available at Town Hall and the Business Division.
+- Any container can be marked for recycling or labeled with a free “recycle” sticker available at DPW offices.
 No plastic bags!

 - Recycling bins & carts can be purchased at the DPW, 95 Hobart Street with check only when in stock.

 The following items are NOT recyclable curbside and do NOT belong in your curbside recycling bin: